ArthurDumas/logcat2excel/README.md

 > Usage: node index.js [logcat-file]

+Logcat must be created with the "-v time" or "-v threadtime" output format.
+Threadtime is the logcat default if -v isn't specified.

+Logcat file must be in ascii or utf8 encoding.
+If running adb logcat from PowerShell, be sure to change the default encoding with something like this: "adb logcat -b all -d | out-file -encoding utf8 myLog.logcat".

-Logcat file must have extension .logcat.
+Logcat file must have extension .logcat or .log.

 Command line doesn't support wildcards (i.e., \*.logcat)

 Logcat file is skipped if .xlsx file with same name already exists.

-Customize dataStyles regular expressions in the logcat2excel() function for custom color coding.
+Customize dataStyles regular expressions in the logcat2excel() function for custom color coding of tags and data.

 ## To do

-1. Create Excel worksheet as a formatted table.
+- Create Excel worksheet as a formatted table.
+Not supported by excel4node at this time.
-2. Improve regex line parser.

 ## To use